lnhtrn/Rocky-Road/README.md

 ### Themes

-The game has three themes: Spring/Summer, Fall and Winter. with different designs for each theme.
+The game has three themes: Spring/Summer, Fall and Winter, with different designs for each theme.